lasdf1234/en/mktcontent/产品/product/fundesc/Product_Fundesc_32.md

 			{
 				"funcName":"",
 				"funcTitle":"Security Group",
 				"funcP":"Security group is a distributed and stateful virtual firewall with the function of detecting and filtering the data packets coming in and out of the container.
-Network groups can be used to control network access for single or multiple container(s), including east-west traffic between containers and north-south traffic between containers and EIP's communication.
+Network groups can be used to control network access for single or multiple container(s), including east-west traffic between containers and north-south traffic between containers and EIP’s communication.
 Network security isolation between containers can be realized by using the function of security group."
 			},
 			{
 				"funcName":"",